muescha/vfile-message-control/README.md

 ### Option `allow`

-an array of `matcher` to keep messages (evaluated after deny)
+an array of `matcher` to keep messages (evaluated only after an match with `deny`)

 ### Option `stripPathPrefix`

-an array remove from the start of the calculated id
+an array to remove from the path of the calculated id

 ### Option `optionName`